awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 # Amazon EC2 Key Pairs<a name="ec2-key-pairs"></a>

 Amazon EC2 uses public–key cryptography to encrypt and decrypt login information\.
-Public–key cryptography uses a public key to encrypt a piece of data, such as a password, then the recipient uses the private key to decrypt the data\.
+Public–key cryptography uses a public key to encrypt a piece of data, and then the recipient uses the private key to decrypt the data\.
 The public and private keys are known as a *key pair*\.
+Public\-key cryptography enables you to securely access your instances using a private key instead of a password\.

-To log in to your instance, you must create a key pair, specify the name of the key pair when you launch the instance, and provide the private key when you connect to the instance\.
-On a Linux instance, the public key content is placed in an entry within `~/.ssh/authorized_keys`\.
-This is done at boot time and enables you to securely access your instance using the private key instead of a password\.
+When you launch an instance, you specify the key pair\.
+You can specify an existing key pair or a new key pair that you create at launch\.
+At boot time, the public key content is placed on the instance in an entry within `~/.ssh/authorized_keys`\.
+To log in to your instance, you must specify the private key when you connect to the instance\.
+For more information, see [Launch Your Instance](LaunchingAndUsingInstances.md) and [Connect to Your Linux Instance](AccessingInstances.md)

 **Creating a Key Pair**
 You can use Amazon EC2 to create your key pair\.
 For more information, see [Creating a Key Pair Using Amazon EC2](#having-ec2-create-your-key-pair)\.